karlmdavis/justdavis-karl/_it_docs/eddings/ldap.md

 ---
 title: Eddings LDAP Server
-kind: topic
+parent: /it/eddings
+layout: it_doc
-summary: "Describes the steps necessary to make eddings an LDAP directory server."
+description: "Describes the steps necessary to make eddings an LDAP directory server."
 ---

-# <%= @item[:title] %>

-This <%= topic_link("/it/davis/servers/eddings/") %> sub-guide describes the steps necessary to make the computer an LDAP directory server, using [Open LDAP](http://www.openldap.org/).
+This {% collection_doc_link /it/eddings baseurl:true %} sub-guide describes the steps necessary to make the computer an LDAP directory server, using [Open LDAP](http://www.openldap.org/).

 Previously, I'd been using `lewis` as an LDAP server (see <%= wiki_entry_link("LewisSetupLdapServer") %>).
 This functionality has now been moved to `eddings`.
 The LDAP domain formerly hosted by `lewis`, `dc=davisonlinehome,dc=name`, was decomissioned and replaced with the new `dc=justdavis,dc=com` domain on `eddings`.